million-monkeys/Monkey-Memory/README.md

 Library for memory pooling and allocation based on the idea of a linked list of buffers.

+This is a single header library.
+Simply add `include` to your include path and include the header in your code: `#include <monkeymem.hpp>`

 Everything is in the `monkeymem` namespace.
 This namespace is omitted in the example code below.

 # Raw memory allocation